 On cost-plus jobs, there are three types of “costs” that come into play:

 - Direct Costs.
 These costs are the actual costs that go into the specific job at hand.
 In other industries, these costs could be called the “cost of goods sold (COGS is calculated a bit differently in construction).
 This would include things like the direct labor, materials (the materials incorporated into the work), equipment (purchased or leased specifically for the project at hand), and even consultants, if needed.

 - Indirect Costs.
-You’ll probably recognize these expenses using the more familiar term, “overhead.”
+You’ll probably recognize these expenses using the more familiar term, “overhead costs.”
 These are all of your business-related costs required in order to successfully execute a job.
 This covers things like renting office space, job insurance, mileage to and from a job site, and communication expenses.
 There may be pushback when these costs are included, but generally speaking, some amount of overhead could be included in a Cost-Reimbursement Contract.

 - Profit.
 What’s your fee or markup for doing the work?
-Generally, this is an agreed upon amount based on a percentage of direct costs for the particular job.
+Generally, this is an agreed-upon amount based on a percentage of direct costs for a particular job.